Discover Ann's

 the Journey of Fredrick Davis"

-This documentary evolved from my relationship with Fredrick, an African-American youth who came from an impoverished background to achieve his dream of dancing with the Dance Theater of Harlem.
-I've known him since he was 13 and watched him grow and develop into a fine ballet dancer.
-I conceived of the film, drilled down and raised funds for 3 years to have it produced.
-I provided of research material accumulated over several years, helped coordinated interviews and shoots, and was involved throughout the filming process.
-My name appears in the credits at the end as Coordinating Producer of this 60-minute film which aired in 2015; won a midsouth Regional Emmy in 2016 and became part of the PBS Fall Arts Festival in the fall of 2016.
-It has aired all over the world and helped Fredrick develop a very successful career.
-In 2021, the rights were renewed by PBS for another 2 years.
-The film's underlying theme of the power of the arts to change lives, continues to resonate through the years.
-I retired from PBS after its premiere in 2015, and have been involved in board development work with several arts nonprofit organizations.
+This documentary originated from my connection with Fredrick, an African-American youth who rose from a challenging background to his dream of dancing with the Dance Theater Harlem.
+Having known him since he was 13, I witnessed his journey into becoming a talented ballet dancer I conceptualized the film, dedicated three years to fundraising for its production, and contributed research material, coordinated interviews, and participated throughout the filming process.
+My name is credited as Coordinating Producer of this 60-minute film, which premiered in 2015, won a Midsouth Regional Emmy in 2016, and was featured in the PBS Fall Arts Festival that same year It has been broadcast globally and significantly contributed to Fredrick's successful career.
+In 2021, PBS renewed the rights for an additional two years.
+The film's core message about the transformative power of the arts continues to resonate.
+Since retiring from PBS after its premiere in 2015, I have engaged in board development work with various arts nonprofit organizations.